IsaacOldwood/join-the-siege/README.md

     It isn't necessarily easy to expand and extend.
 There are a couple of ways we can improve this.
 Firstly we should decide on an interface for all our classifiers to use.
 Then we can create more classifiers and know they will slot into our app easily.
 We can either use an ABC or just duck typing to "enforce" this.
 We are not saying this interface will be set in stone but the more we can decide on now will reduce the burden of change later down the line.
 Ideally we would sit down in person with a whiteboard and do some brainstorming and designing but as it's just me we can imagine that part happened.

     So now we have decided that classifiers should be a class.
 They can take in whatever they need in the `init` and then when we are ready the classification logic can be called using `classify()`.
 This leaves it very generic and does not tie us down to much to allow easy expansion.
+But now we have "service" logic in our HTTP layer.
+So this needs moving out, that way we can pass in different classifiers depending on what the endpoint receives.
+This also ties back into DI and easier testing.
+If you find yourself patching things you may have a great opportunity to [Hoist your I/O](https://www.youtube.com/watch?v=PBQN62oUnN8) and use Fakes instead.
+There isn't much in there now but it creates a place we can place logic that is application level but not strictly related to actually doing the classification.

 # File Classifier